tpartridge89/ElderTeej/BardsCollegeProfile.md

 Now, some of you may be doing some rule 11 stuff that adds world edits/new worlds.
 If that's the case, _do not use my pre-made PG Patcher ESPs or the TexGen and DynDOLOD files I generated,_ because you need to run all the outputs yourself.
 I won't be throwing xLODGen instructions in here, as I feel that if you're adding worldspace changes into a list this size, that's a step you ought to be able to do already.

 However, if you added _anything else_ PG Patcher needs to accomodate, you will need to run TexGen and DynDOLOD yourself as well.
 First things first, let's run TexGen.
 Just like any other apps in MO2, select it in the dropdown menu and hit play.
 Once it comes up, the menu will launch to generate everything.
-By default it should output to Tools\DynDOLOD\TexGen_Output and create a .zip file you'll need to install.
-Just hit CTRL+M and it will let you select the file to install; as with my pre-made outputs, I would name this the same name you gave the new BCE TexGen Output folder and just let it overwrite.
+By default it should output to Tools\DynDOLOD\TexGen_Output and when it finishes, you can create a .zip file you'll need to install.
+Just hit CTRL+M in the main MO2 window and it will let you select the file to install; as with my pre-made outputs, I would name this the same name you gave the new BCE TexGen Output folder and just let it overwrite.

 My TexGen settings are: